jdguevara/Boise-State-SOAR-Team/README.md

 ###### All other downloads of the IDE can be seen at: https://www.arduino.cc/en/Main/Software

 ### How to clone into this repo
-From you home directory type in the following
+From your home directory type in the following

 	$ mkdir Projects && cd $_